mirage/mirage/Readme.md

    When the `register` function is called, the list of job is recorded and immediately normalized into a decision tree with functor DAGs as leafs.
    The decision tree contains a `bool Key.value` at each node.
-4. Primary keys and tree evaluation.
+4. Switching keys and tree evaluation.
-   The primary keys are the keys inside the nodes of the tree (not the leafs).
+   The switching keys are the keys inside the nodes of the tree (not the leafs).
    Those keys are resolved and the decision tree is then evaluated, returning a simple functor DAG.
 At this point, the actual modules used are fully known.
    Note: for the `describe` command, Only _partial_ evaluation is done, which